eucalyptus/euca-demo/doc/setup-prc-host.md

 Initialize New Host
 -------------------
-There's a script named ./bin/user-initialize-prc-host.sh which does this, but a chicken-and-egg problem of getting this onto the host in question so that you can run it.
+There is a script named ./bin/user-initialize-prc-host.sh which does this, but a chicken-and-egg problem of getting this onto the host in question so that you can run it.

-Here's one way, after logging in as root on a PRC host which has just been kickstarted with the qa-centos6-x86_64-striped-drives profile:
+Here is one way, after logging in as root on a PRC host which has just been kickstarted with the qa-centos6-x86_64-striped-drives profile:

     mkdir ~/bin